 We ensure that our careers guidance is accurate and up-to-date through our dedicated Head of Futures and her assistant.
-We use external advisors, for example from ISCO and Morrisby testing, as well as the promotion of alternatives to Higher Education, for example apprenticeships, through a wide range of events including careers events.
+We use external advisors, for example from My Future CHoice as well as the promotion of alternatives to Higher Education, for example apprenticeships, through a wide range of events including careers events.
 Our regular Futures bulletin also enables our pupils to make informed choices about a broad range of career options and encourage them to fulfil their potential.